Code-Institute-Submissions/HLuke93-ms2/README.md

 * [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site
 * [Animate](https://animate.style/) was used for the animation
 * [W3C Markup](https://validator.w3.org/) and [Jigsaw validation](https://jigsaw.w3.org/) were used to validate the HTML and CSS used
-* [Online Javascript Validator](https://jshint.com/) was used for Javascript validation.
+* [Online JavaScript Validator](https://jshint.com/) was used for JavaScript validation.
-* [Background Color Generator](https://cssgradients.ie/) was used for Main Background Color.
+* [Background Colour Generator](https://cssgradients.ie/) was used for Main Background Colour.
 <br>

 ## Content
 <br>

 The Code used in this website was written by the developer.
-The Code institute , Youtube and W3 Schools were used a guides.
+The Code institute , YouTube and W3 Schools were used a guides.

 <br>